Grizzly Man: Production

 Treadwell spent thirteen summers in Katmai National Park and Preserve, Alaska.
 Over time, he believed the bears grew to trust him; they allowed him to approach them and he had touched them.
-He gained some national notoriety for his work with the bears and founded Grizzly People with his friend Jewel Palovak.
+He gained some national notoriety for his association with the bears and founded Grizzly People with his friend Jewel Palovak.
 They worked to protect bears in national parks by raising awareness.

 Park officials repeatedly warned him that his interaction with the bears was unsafe to both him and to the bears.
 "At best, he's misguided," Deb Liggett, superintendent at Katmai and Lake Clark national parks, told the Anchorage Daily News in 2001.
 "At worst, he's dangerous.
 If Timothy models unsafe behavior, that ultimately puts bears and other visitors at risk."

 Treadwell filmed his exploits, and used the films to raise public awareness of the problems faced by bears in North America.
 In October 2003, at the end of his thirteenth visit, he and his girlfriend Amie Huguenard were attacked, killed, and partially eaten by a bear.
 The events that led to the attack are unknown.

 Producer Erik Nelson had begun work on developing a narrative television special based on Treadwell's life and career.
 However, during a chance encounter with German director Werner Herzog at the Jackson Hole Wildlife Festival, Nelson was persuaded to turn the project into a feature-length documentary and to give Herzog directing duties.
 With the project being developed as a documentary, they contacted Jewel Palovak in order to use Treadwell's archival footage.

 Palovak, co-founder of Grizzly People and a close friend of Treadwell's, had to give her approval for the film to be produced, as she controlled his video archives.
 The filmmakers had to deal with logistical as well as sentimental factors related to Treadwell's footage of his bear interactions.
 Grizzly People is a "grassroots organization" concerned with the treatment of bears in the United States.
 After her friend's death, Palovak was left with control of Grizzly People and Treadwell's 100 hours of archival footage.
 As his close friend, former girlfriend, and confidante, she had a large emotional stake in the production.
 She had known Treadwell since 1985 and felt a deep sense of responsibility to her late friend and his legacy.